Sports and Recreation in Columbus

 Root, Root, Root for the Home Team

 Widely known as the home to The Ohio State Buckeyes, winners of the first College Football Playoff National Championship, Columbus offers so much more for sports aficionados than just that.
 The Arena District, just steps from the convention center and surrounding hotels, is home to NHL’s Columbus Blue Jackets and The Columbus Clippers, Triple-A baseball affiliate of the Cleveland Indians.
 Nearby, MLS’ Columbus Crew SC play at MAPFRE Stadium, the first soccer-specific stadium built in the country.
-Columbus is also home to the Midwest’s only Major League Lacrosse team, the Ohio Machine.

 The Arnold Sports Festival is held annually in March, established in Columbus by Arnold Schwarzenegger himself in 1989.
 Now with more athletes than the Olympics and 200,000 attendees in a single weekend, the competitions take over the city and fans from around the world flock to nab a photo with Arnold’s statue in front of the Greater Columbus Convention Center.